RyNo-Design/zmk-config-MicroGaming/zephyr/doc/develop/beyond-GSG.rst

 To update the Zephyr project source code, you need to get the latest changes via ``git``.
 Afterwards, run ``west update`` as mentioned in the previous paragraph.
-Additionally, in the case of updated or added Python dependencies, running ``west packages pip --install`` will make sure these are up-to-date.

 .. code-block:: console